FLASH FICTION:-- HORROR, SCI-FI, HUMOUR, CRIME, SLICE OF LIFE, ETC.

 The grass I could now see through the shattered window didn't look very green.

-After six days I had discarded the stolen rifle, dead weight now the ammo was gone.
+After six days I had discarded the stolen rifle, dead weight once the ammo was gone.

-The pilfered food had lasted a couple of days longer, even with careful rationing it still ran out much sooner than I expected.
+The pilfered food had lasted a few days longer, even with careful rationing it still ran out much sooner than I expected.

 I thought there would be places to forage.
 In my imagination the world outside the bunker was littered with tins of food in overlooked cupboards and storerooms.